luojiahai/luojiahai.github.io/docs/index.md

     details: I studied computer science.
 I work in software development and site reliability engineering.
 I'm currently working hard for a living.
   - icon: ⚡
     title: Fun fact
     details: I like eating, cooking, and grocery shopping.
+I don't like sports.
 I can pilot the Airbus A320 in Microsoft Flight Simulator.
-I'm not interested in sports.
   - icon: 📫
     title: How to reach me
     details: Email luo[at]jiahai.co or direct message on any social sites, preferably LinkedIn for professional stuff.